-This is a chronic and degenerative disease causing inflammation in the membrane that protects and covers the cartilage of the joints.
+Rheumatoid arthritis is a chronic and degenerative disease.
+It causes inflammation in the membrane that protects and covers the cartilage of the joints.
 When the bone gets inflamed, it becomes damaged and eroded.
 This is different from arthrosis, which causes lesions to the joint cartilage.
 It causes a great deal of pain, especially in women older than 40.
 Learn how to treat rheumatoid arthritis in the following article.

 The main and most visible symptom is swelling or inflammation of joints, which will cause a lot of pain.
 The most affected areas of rheumatoid arthritis are the wrists, elbows, shoulders, fingers, toes, hips, ankles, and knees.
-It is common in those patients that suffer from this disease to have a sensation of stiffness, especially when they wake up in the morning.
+It is common in those patients that suffer from this disease to have a sensation of stiffness.
+This happens especially when they wake up in the morning.

 Rheumatoid nodules can also appear.
 These are bulges in the skin (especially on the back of hands and feet) or inside the body.
 The inflammation gives way to the deformation of joints when the disease reaches an advanced state.

-Other symptoms that patients with arthritis suffer from are fever, fatigue, dryness in the mucus membranes (mouth, eyes, etc.), neck pain, and tingling in hands and feet.
+Other symptoms that patients with arthritis suffer from are fever, fatigue, dryness in the mucus membranes (mouth, eyes, etc.).
+In addition to that they will experience neck pain, and tingling in hands and feet.

-Consume borage seed oil as a supplement daily.
-This oil has Omega-6 fatty acids and has been proven to be an effective remedy to lessen and alleviate the pain that causes arthritis.
+Borage seed oil is quite helpful to treat rheumatoid arthritis, and you can use it as a daily supplement.
+This oil has Omega-6 fatty acids.
+It has been proven to be an effective remedy to lessen and alleviate the pain that causes arthritis.

 Do proper exercise, and avoid the ones that are harmful.
 We recommend the aerobic kind with low impact, like swimming, walking, or stretching.
 It’s likely that the first days you will feel pain after you exercise, but this is normal, don’t stop.
 When your body gets used to it, it will get less and less bothersome.

 Figure out if you have some kind of allergy, like to milk or wheat, through a medical consultation.
-It has been proven that many patients can get rid of relieve the symptoms of arthritis by stopping their consumption of certain foods.
+Many patients can relieve the symptoms of arthritis by stopping their consumption of certain foods.

-- Apply cold compresses: This will help reduce swelling and inflammation of your joints.
-We suggest using ice bags and applying them directly to the area that hurts so that the pain goes away.
-Apply for 15 minutes max and if you want to repeat, wait a half hour.
-Be careful because if you use ice, you could burn your skin.
+- Apply cold compresses.
+This will help reduce swelling and inflammation of your joints.
+We suggest using ice bags to treat rheumatoid arthritis.
+Apply them directly to the area that hurts.
+Apply for 15 minutes max and, if you want to do it again, wait a half hour.
+Be careful, because ice can burn your skin.
 It’s best to cover it with a cloth or towel.

-- Apply heat to relax your muscles: You can use thermic pillows, which plug in and give heat to apply to the area that hurts.
+- Apply heat to relax your muscles.
+You can use thermal pillows, which plug in and give heat to apply to the area that hurts.
 You could even wet a towel in hot water and apply it.
-Some people heat a cloth with the steam from boiling water or put their feet and ankles in a bucket with hot water.
-If the pain is in your whole body, fill a bathtub and soak for a few minutes, until the water gets cold.
+Some people heat a cloth with the steam from boiling water.
+Others place their feet and ankles in a bucket of hot water.
+If the pain is in your whole body, fill a bathtub and soak for a few minutes.

-- Breath properly: According to the National Center for Complementary and Alternative Medicine, proper breathing, slowly and deeply from the abdomen, can help arthritis problems by changing your emotional state.
+- Breath properly.
+Proper breathing can help to treat rheumatoid arthritis problems.
+The National Center for Complementary and Alternative Medicine has shown this to be effective.
+It has to be slow and deep breathing from the abdomen, and it can help to change your emotional state.
 It also helps to reduce stress, tension, and anger in difficult situations.

-- Meditate: This therapy lets you reduce cardiac frequency and gets rid of your pain.
+- Meditate.
+This therapy lets you reduce cardiac frequency and gets rid of your pain.
 It also reduces depression, anxiety, stress, and helps increase concentration and self awareness.
-The lotus flower pose also lets you relax some muscles and joints )for example, your wrists, which are gently resting on your knees or your shoulders that “fall” beneath your neck).
+The lotus flower pose also lets you relax some muscles and joints.

-- Do tai chi or yoga: Both oriental practices are very effective and safe for patients that suffer from rheumatoid arthritis.
-They are highly suggested for elderly people because the movements are gentle and easy.
-They help increase the entire strength of the bod and improve the range of movement.
+- Do tai chi or yoga.
+Both oriental practices are very effective and safe for patients that suffer from rheumatoid arthritis.
+They are highly recommended for elderly people because the movements are gentle and easy.
+They help increase the entire strength of the body and improve the range of movement.
 Also, they have an additional component which is spiritual so that the mind can concentrate beyond the pain.